longestcow/connect4/README.md

 # connect4
-this project uses the negamax algorithm to find the best possible moves in connect4, with a bunch of optimizations - making it unbeatable
+This project uses the negamax algorithm to find the best possible moves in connect4, with a bunch of optimizations - making it unbeatable (although the depth of the algorithm isn't big enough, so it's not exactly "unbeatable", just good at not losing)

 # how to run
-you can't. it's not finished.
+I haven't made an executable file or anything, so your best bet for now is to just download the project files and compile it yourself